pnorbert/adiosvm/README.txt

    $ cp /media/sf_<yourfolder>/.ssh/config .ssh
    $ cp /media/sf_<yourfolder>/.ssh/id_dsa_github* .ssh

+   If you need a proxy to get to GitHub, use corkscrew and edit ~/.ssh/config to add the proxy command to each entry
+   $ sudo apt-get install corkscrew

    If you have a github account and the config already, and postponed step 6, get the adiosvm repo now:

-   $ sudo apt-get install corkscrew
-   $ git clone github-cork:pnorbert/adiosvm.git
+   $ git clone github:pnorbert/adiosvm.git

    Git settings:
    $ git config --global user.name "<your name>"